fch-yk/d_09_06_pizza_bot/README.md

 ## Script `add_customer_location.py`

-The script extends the customer flow in the Elastic store.
+The script extends the customer core flow in the Elastic store.
 It adds the following fields:

 - `Longitude` (float);
 - `Latitude` (float);